 Where would you take us for a yoga practice in Canberra?
 Where can we practice yoga outdoors?

 I would take you to my space for yoga, the beautiful Nishi Gallery in NewActon.
 For an outdoor practice to one of the pontoons on Lake Burley Griffin.

 You have created your yoga studio Flow Yoga Canberra.
 How did you take the courage to start this project?
 What is the story behind it?

-I had set up Flow Yoga Dubai after flying with Emirates Airline and having my daughter Aya.
+I had set up Flow Yoga Dubai after flying with Emirates Airlines and having my daughter Aya.
 I thought it was an amazing opportunity to really explore what resonates with me…and I took the time to sit with it and really think about what made me happy… I have then signed up to do yoga teacher training in India with John Ogilvie.
 I took my daughter with me, she was one at the time.
 It was the best decision ever.
 I met a wonderful group of like-minded people and felt really inspired.
 During the training, teachers taught me how to teach…and it was so empowering.
-It was not easy to be in India with a one-year-old on training, but through overcoming many obstacles I gained confidence, knowledge and also understanding that it all doesn’t have to be perfect…We can only be ourselves.
+It was not easy to be in India with a one-year-old in training, but through overcoming many obstacles I gained confidence, knowledge, and also understanding that it all doesn’t have to be perfect…We can only be ourselves.

 When I came back from India, I set up Flow Yoga Dubai and 5 years later we made a decision to move to Australia, as my husband is from Sydney.
 A few months after moving to Canberra I set up Flow Yoga Canberra at the beautiful art precinct of NewActon.